Lymah123/hotel-website/README.md

 # hotel-website
-A well built website for modern hotel.
+A well-built website for modern hotels.